MMaDA-VLA: Large Diffusion Vision-Language-Action Model with Unified Multi-Modal Instruction and Generation: Related Work

 \subsection{Vision-Language-Action Models}

-Vision-Language-Action (VLA) models fueled by Visual-Language Models (VLMs) are providing a new way to control robots for performing various daily tasks.
+Vision-Language-Action (VLA) models built on vision-language models (VLMs) provide a new approach to controlling robots across diverse everyday tasks.
 Existing VLA models can be broadly categorized into two main families: discrete VLA models \citep{DBLP:conf/rss/BrohanBCCDFGHHH23, DBLP:conf/corl/ZitkovichYXXXXW23, DBLP:conf/corl/KimPKXB0RFSVKBT24, DBLP:journals/corr/abs-2501-09747, DBLP:conf/iros/SongCDZZZGLWWML25} and hierarchical continuous VLA models \citep{DBLP:journals/corr/abs-2502-19645, DBLP:journals/corr/abs-2410-24164, DBLP:journals/corr/abs-2412-14058, DBLP:journals/corr/abs-2509-09372}.
 Discrete VLA models typically generate action tokens by extending the original VLM vocabulary during fine-tuning, thereby casting action prediction as token generation.
 In contrast, hierarchical continuous VLA models generally augment the VLM with a policy head or action expert module that directly predicts continuous actions.
 Moreover, these modules can be decoupled and executed asynchronously to increase the control frequency \citep{DBLP:journals/corr/abs-2410-08001, DBLP:journals/corr/abs-2505-03912}.